Amzd/vsdep/README.md

 This is a proof of concept.
 See https://github.com/Amzd/vsmods for usage.

-TODO: This should probably download the dlls straight from vintagestory.net instead of requiring someone to upload them?

-TODO: How to do mod dependencies?

 # Usage

 Currently only works on linux as `./file.sh` doesn't work on windows?